Peninsula

 The inciting incident occurs at 13 minutes when Hong Kong gangsters offer Jung-seok and Chul-min $2.5 million each to return to the peninsula and retrieve a truck containing $20 million in cash.
 The impossible mission represents a chance to escape their refugee existence..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 27 minutes marks the transition into Act II, occurring at 23% of the runtime.
-This illustrates the protagonist's commitment to Jung-seok and his team land on the peninsula shores and enter the abandoned cityscape of Incheon.
+This indicates the protagonist's commitment to Jung-seok and his team land on the peninsula shores and enter the abandoned cityscape of Incheon.
 They cross the bridge into hell - committing to the mission despite overwhelming danger.
 This is Jung-seok's active choice to return to the source of his trauma., moving from reaction to action.

 The Collapse moment at 84 minutes (73% through) represents the emotional nadir.
 Here, Chul-min betrays Jung-seok, choosing the money over loyalty.
 Min-jung's family is captured by Unit 631.
 Elder Hwang (Min-jung's father-in-law) sacrifices himself to save the children, deliberately drawing zombies to himself.
 This death mirrors Jung-seok's sister's death - another family member lost.
 Jung-seok hits rock bottom, having failed again to protect others., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.